Assistive equipment

 Visit our online shop

-The Hearing Link Services shop sells a range of products for people with hearing loss including assistive devices, alarm clocks, ear plugs, loop accessories, tinnitus relaxers, badges, stickers, wristbands and much more.
+Our online shop, which is part of Hearing Dogs for Deaf People, sells a range of products for people with hearing loss including assistive equipment such as alarm clocks.
+We also stock earplugs, hearing aid batteries, and awareness items such as pin badges, stickers, wristbands and much more.

 Sensory services team